PasinduDiss/ml-infra-transcription-model/README.md

 - VPC gateway endpoints ensure that traffic remains within the AWS network.
 - All S3 data is encrypted at rest by default.
 - A VPC enables the placement of EKS worker nodes across multiple availability zones for high availability.
-- EKS allows fine-grained access to external resources by associating a kubernetes service account with an AWS IAM role.
+- EKS allows fine-grained access to external resources by associating a Kubernetes service account with an AWS IAM role.
 - EKS allows governing of access to clusters via IAM, combined with Kubernetes RBAC, for fine-grained access control.

 ### Design Decisions - Observability: